 When she's not singing, Amy can be found playing with her kids, reading, cooking, drinking coffee with friends, or watching Star Trek with her dear husband.

-Tibbe Luell has taught dance for the past twenty years and owned the dance studio, Valley Dance and Fitness, where Music Together in the Valley started twelve short years ago.
-After listening in on our classes for a semester, drawn by the irresistible music and the wonderful energy of our participants, she decided to go through the Music Together teacher training herself and join the staff.
-She has since taught for ten years and completed her Level I Certification through the national Music Together organization, which is an important milestone for a Music Together teacher.
-Now the mother of a five-year-old who loves to sing, Tibbe understands more than ever the importance of music in early childhood education.
+Tibbe Luell has taught dance for the past twenty years and owned the dance studio, Valley Dance and Fitness, where Clarice began Music Together in the Valley thirteen short years ago.
+After listening in on our classes for a semester, drawn by the irresistible music and the wonderful energy of the participants, she decided to go through the Music Together teacher training herself and join the staff.
+She has taught ever since and has completed her Level I Certification through the international Music Together organization, which is a significant milestone for any Music Together teacher.
+Her son Trex is in second grade and loves to sing, She directly relates his singing enjoyment with the importance of music in early childhood education.
 She sees Music Together as a great beginning in the arts, an excellent foundation for future training in dance, instrumental and vocal music, and all other creative endeavors.
-Tibbe has just returned to teaching after having moved outside the Twin Cities for two years.
-She's now back and we're delighted to have her!
+Tibbe has a passion for working with kids.
+Outside of music classes she is a full time nanny of 3 and is blessed to have jobs that never feels like 'work'!

 Robin teaches in Lakeville.

-Kari Owens is very excited to join the Music Together in the Valley team.
-Kari has he B.A. in Elementary and Early Childhood Education from Augustana University (formerly College) in Sioux Falls, SD.
-Her first teaching job was teaching elementary music.
-After 4 years of teaching, she went back to school to make it official, receiving her K-12 Vocal Music Education degree from Mankato State University.
-Kari has taught in a traditional classroom for over 15 years.
+Kari Owens is very excited to have joined the Music Together in the Valley team.
+She has a B.A. in Elementary and Early Childhood Education from Augustana University in Sioux Falls, SD and her first teaching job was teaching elementary music.
+After four years of teaching, she went back to school to make it official, receiving her K-12 Vocal Music Education degree from Mankato State University.
+Kari taught in a traditional public school classroom for fifteen years before starting with Music Together.

 Kari teaches in Apple Valley, Prior Lake and Savage.